hownbey/portfolio/one-sentence.md

 ## Why is one sentence in my portfolio?

 I’ve often found that the way someone does one thing is a good indicator of how they do everything.
 This example is a microcosm of how I work.
-I take poor source material and confusing requirements.
-Then I make something better.
+I take beat-up source material and confusing requirements and I make something good.
 It’s deceptively simple.
 I love it.